 b) Submissions should ideally not be under consideration elsewhere and, besides poetry, should be a minimum 1,500 words in length

-c) Non-fiction authors, please send a query outlining your essay or the first 500 to 1000 words of your proposed piece
+c) Non-fiction authors: for issue three we’d like to see a finished essay, or at least an early draft.
+For other issues – that is, for issue four and beyond – please send a query outlining your essay or the first 500 to 1000 words of your proposed piece

-d) We encourage translations, but they should be accompanied by a copy of the original text
+e) We love translations, but they should be accompanied by a copy of the original text

-e) Poetry submissions should be limited to six poems only.
+f) Poetry submissions should be limited to six poems only

 We can offer a small fee for contributions, as well as a copy of the journal in which your work appears.